 We do not have any products approved for commercial sale, and we have not generated any revenue from product sales or other sources since inception.
 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend on the successful development and eventual commercialization of one or more of our product candidates which we expect, if it ever occurs, will take a number of years.
 We also do not own or operate, and currently have no plans to establish, any manufacturing facilities.
-We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates obtain marketing approval.
+We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacturing if any of our product candidates obtain marketing approval.
 We believe that this strategy allows us to maintain a more efficient infrastructure by eliminating the need for us to invest in our own manufacturing facilities, equipment and personnel while also enabling us to focus our expertise and resources on the development of our product candidates.

 To date, we have financed our operations primarily through private placements of our convertible preferred stock.
-As of December 31, 2019, we had raised aggregate net proceeds of \$95.2 million from these private placements and we had cash and cash equivalents of \$76.5 million.
-In July and August 2020, we issued an aggregate of 10,225,369 shares of our Series C convertible preferred stock at a price of \$9.584 per share, resulting in aggregate gross proceeds of \$98.0 million.
+As of September 30, 2020, we had raised aggregate gross proceeds of \$191.6 million from these private placements and we had cash and cash equivalents of \$156.9 million.
 Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of the date of this prospectus, will be sufficient to fund our planned operating expenses and capital expenditure requirements for at least the next months.

 We have incurred significant losses since the commencement of our operations.
-Our net losses for the period from January 4, 2018 (inception) to December 31, 2018 were \$7.6 million and for the year ended December 31, 2019 were \$12.0 million, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates, and as we transition to operating as a public company.
+Our net losses for the period from January 4, 2018 (inception) to December 31, 2018 were \$7.6 million and for the year ended December 31, 2019 were \$12.0 million and \$8.0 million and \$22.1 million for the nine months ended September 30, 2019 and 2020, respectively, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates, and as we transition to operating as a public company.
 Our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our research and development activities.
-As of December 31, 2019, we had an accumulated deficit of \$17.6 million.
+As of September 30, 2020, we had an accumulated deficit of \$39.6 million.